lionelmace/ibmcloud-training/lab7-devops/tekton/README.md

 This final YAML shows three important concepts:

-1. using an existing `Task` from the Tekton Catalog
+1. using the git-clone `Task`
 2. writing a custom `Task`
-3. starting with a clean build folder and sharing files across tasks by using a `volumeClaimTemplate`.
-(A `PersistentVolumeClaim` would have used the same persistent volume for every pipeline run rather than a new volume for each pipeline run.)
+3. starting with a clean build folder and sharing files across tasks by using a `PersistentVolumeClaim`.
+(A ` volumeClaimTemplate` could have been used )

 Now do the following: